ldyken53/TVCG-progiso/README.md

 All datasets are available on the [Open SciVis Datasets page](https://klacansky.com/open-scivis-datasets/).

 ## Recreating a Representative Figure
-Code was tested on a device running Windows Subsystem for Linux.
-For either install, it is necessary to be on a device with both npm and python3 installed.
+Code was tested on a device running Ubuntu in Windows Subsystem for Linux (WSL), python v3.10.12, npm v8.5.1, node v12.22.9.

+It is necessary to be on a device with node, npm and python3 with pip installed.
 To install these in WSL, it is recommended to run
 ```
 sudo apt update
 sudo apt install nodejs npm python3-pip